crowetic/FSTX-MN-AUTO/README.md

-# KREDS-AUTO MASTERNODE INSTALLER!
+# FrostByte Coin AUTO MASTERNODE INSTALLER!
-### Bash installer for kreds masternode on the latest stable Ubuntu 16.04 LTS version.
+### Bash installer for FSTX masternode on the latest stable Ubuntu 16.04 LTS version.

 #### This shell script comes with 3 cronjobs:
 1. Make sure the daemon is always running: `checkrun.sh`
 2. Make sure the daemon is never stuck: `daemonchecker.sh`
-3. Clear the log file every other day to keep your machine alive : `clearkredslog.sh`
+3. Clear the log file every other day to keep your machine alive : `clearfstxlog.sh`

 #### Login to your vps as root, download the install.sh file and then run it:
 ```